Left Brain Vs. Right Brain Teaching Techniques

 The left hemisphere is often described as analytical because it specializes in recognizing the parts that make up a whole.
 Left-hemisphere processing is also linear and sequential; it moves from one point to the next in a step-by-step manner.
 It is most efficient for processing verbal information, such as encoding and decoding speech.

-According to Linda Verlee Williams, a lifetime teacher of all levels who also served as instructor at University Extension, University of California and as an associate of The Learning Circle in Berkeley, while the left hemisphere is busy separating out the parts that constitute a whole, the right specializes in combining those parts to create a whole; it is engaged in synthesis.
 “It seeks and constructs patterns and recognizes relationships between separate parts,” she said.
 “The right hemisphere does not move linearly but processes simultaneously, in parallel.
 It is most efficient at visual and spatial processing.
 Its language capacity is extremely limited; words play little or no part in its functioning.
 It could also be said that the right hemisphere sees the picture while the left hemisphere sees the components of the picture.”

 Though students use every part of their brain in the learning process, and none are strictly “right brain only” or “left brain only,” most are either left brain dominant or right brain dominant – meaning not every teaching style completely fits their learning style.